-See the best of this beautiful city on five short but sweet walks.
+See the best of this beautiful city on these short but sweet walks.

 © Beth Gauper

 Lake Harriet is a lovely place for a walk.

 When you're a tourist, you don't always want to get "off the beaten path.''

 We visited Portland for the first time one Labor Day, and all we knew is that it's an outdoorsy town.
 So we were looking for a nice hike in Forest Park, one of the nation's largest municipal forests with 80 miles of hiking trails.

 Wow!
 Except we only needed four or five of those miles.
 Surely, we thought, there's a "best hike'' that all the locals know about.
 Nope — our guidebook, maps and the local hikers forum were useless.